General (scope, time limits)

 Legal assistance at first instance

-Legal assistance at first instance is not systematically available to asylum seekers in Germany.
 NGOs are not entitled to legally represent their clients in the course of the asylum procedure.
-During the first instance procedure at the BAMF, asylum seekers may be represented by a lawyer but they are not entitled to free legal aid, so they have to pay their lawyers’ fees themselves at this stage.[117]
-Consequently, asylum seekers are rarely represented by a lawyer at the initial stage of the asylum procedure and/or during the interview.
+During the first instance procedure at the BAMF, asylum seekers may be represented by a lawyer but they are not entitled to free legal aid, so they have to pay their lawyers’ fees themselves at this stage.[141]
+Consequently, legal assistance at first instance is not systematically available to asylum seekers in Germany.
+Asylum seekers are rarely represented by a lawyer at the initial stage of the asylum procedure and/or during the interview.

 Since 2019, systematic counselling is offered to asylum seekers (see Information for asylum seekers and access to NGOs and UNHCR).
-As of 1 January 2023, the provisions on counselling have been reformed and it now encompasses advice on legal remedies against asylum decisions, but falls short of covering legal representation at first or second instance.[118]
+As of 1 January 2023, the provisions on counselling have been reformed and it now encompasses the whole asylum procedure until a final decision, including appeal decisions, and hence advice on legal remedies against asylum decisions.[142]
+However, counselling still falls short of covering legal representation at first or second instance as NGOs are not entitled to legally represent their clients.

 Legal assistance at second instance